GoogleChrome/developer.chrome.com/site/en/blog/fedcm-origin-trial/index.md

-FedCM is designed to not inform the RP of the user's IdP sign-in state until the user explicitly confirms to **Continue as** and signs in or the user explicitly rejects by clicking on the cancel button on the dialog (or swiping the dialog on Android).
+FedCM is designed to not inform the RP of the user's IdP sign-in state until the user explicitly confirms to **Continue as** and signs in or the user explicitly rejects by clicking on the close button on the dialog (or swiping the dialog on Android).
 This means RPs aren't informed of connection to the FedCM API if: the user isn't signed into the IdP, the accounts list endpoint returns an empty list, or the endpoint returns an error.